machinat/sociably/docs/dependency-injection.md

 })
 ```

-### Register Bindings
+### Register Services

-Other than services from modules and platforms, you can register service individually with the `bindings` option:
+Other than services from modules and platforms, you can register service individually with the `services` option:

 ```js
 import MessengerAssetsManager from '@machinat/messenger/asset';